 The independent variables are taken from the Saint Louis Federal Reserve Bank Fred and Economagic.com databases.
-The monetary variable, M1, failed to produce statistically significant results and bore a negative sign.
-It was dropped from the equation.
+Two monetary variables, M1 and M3 failed to produce statistically significant results.
+These monetary variables were dropped from the regression equation.
 This result is consistent with Mallick's (2011) reporting a negative correlation with the money supply.
 GDP growth for India was dropped from the equation after its coefficient tested statistically insignificant.
 An interest rate for government bonds was also dropped for statistical insignificance.
-The estimation of Equation 1 with three dropped variables is reported in Appendix A. The independent variables that added to the explanatory power of the equation were the real effective exchange rate and a ratio of exports to imports.
+The independent variables that added to the explanatory power of the equation were the real effective exchange rate and a ratio of exports to imports.
 These variables are combined to create an interaction variable.
 An interaction variable is the product derived from multiplying one variable by another variable.
 For example in the equation Y = a + bXZ, "a" and "b" are parameters, X and Z make up an interaction variable.
 The equation can be expressed equivalently as Y = a + cZ where the coefficient "c" is a function of "X" as in c = bX.
 That is, we can interpret the equation Y = a + bXZ as saying that the varying coefficient of Z is bX, and that it varies with X. In this analysis, one interaction variable is formed out of two independent variables.
 Neither of these independent variables are seasonally adjusted.

 The first independent variable is the interaction variable.
 It centers on the growth rate of the real effective exchange rate.
 This variable is available from the Federal Reserve Bank of Saint Louis Fred data base.
 The volatility of this exchange rate variable is measured by squaring its growth rate.
 The volatility measure is a key variable in the interaction variable.
 High volatility for the real effective exchange rate reflects the inflow and outflow of hot money that is likely involved in underwriting riskier mortgages.
 The ratio X/M also enters into the interaction variable.
-The varying coefficient of the exchange rate growth is a function of the product of X/M and the volatility of growth in the exchange rate (X/M)V. The volatility measure, as a squared number, always bears a positive sign that amplifies the value of the estimated coefficient.
+The varying coefficient of the exchange rate growth is a function of the product of X/M and the volatility of growth in the exchange rate (X/M)\V. The volatility measure, as a squared number, always bears a positive sign that amplifies the value of the estimated coefficient.
 Again X/M always bears a positive sign that also amplifies the absolute value of the estimated coefficient.
 The coefficient of the real effective exchange rate growth is expected to be positive, indicating capital inflows are putting upward pressure on housing prices.